kuzudb/kuzudb.github.io/docs/blog/wcoj.md

 which the tables should be joined iteratively 2 at a time.
 In the above example, for example there are three possible join orders:
-- (i) $((F1 \bowtie F2) \bowtie F3)$; (ii) $(F1 \bowtie (F2) \bowtie F3))$;
+- (i) $((F1 \bowtie F2) \bowtie F3)$; (ii) $(F1 \bowtie (F2 \bowtie F3))$;
   and (iii) $((F1 \bowtie F3) \bowtie F2)$.

-The optimization is of course more complex than that because these orders do not specify which binary join algorithm to use when joining each pair of tables, e.g., hash joins, index nested loop joins, merge joins, etc. But they all follow the same paradigm of joining 2 base or intermediate tables iteratively, until all tables are joined (all in all they will use exactly n-1 join operators to join n tables): hence the term "binary joins" to describe the plans of these existing systems.
+The optimization is of course more complex than this ordering because the system also has to choose which binary join algorithm to use when joining each pair of tables, e.g., hash joins, index nested loop joins, merge joins, etc. But they all follow the same paradigm of joining 2 base or intermediate tables iteratively, until all tables are joined (all in all they will use exactly n-1 join operators to join n tables): hence the term *binary joins* to describe the plans of these existing systems.

-A Math Puzzle That Started it All
+## A Math Puzzle That Started it All

 So, what's the problem with binary join plans?
 When join queries are cyclic and the relationships are many-to-many, they can generate provably large amounts